 ExpiredFor many years, Keystone offered regular Administrator’s Training sessions at our office in Raleigh.
 Not only did that allow us to give admins in-depth training on their own systems, but it also gave them the opportunity to get to know us and network with a few of their peers as they learned together.

 However, travel costs are a barrier to some, and others are banned from business travel to North Carolina for political reasons.
-Then on top of that, we have a pandemic situation.
-Even Keystone staff isn’t going into the office right now, and we certainly aren't going to ask you to do so.
+Then on top of that, we had a pandemic situation.
 The answer was clear...as much as we loved having you in person, it was time to offer admin training virtually.

 We want to make sure attendees get just as much benefit from the online version as they did from attending in person.
-That means the online version needs to have just as hands-on, personalized, and interactive an approach as the in-person version did, including opportunities for discussion with the other attendees and introduction to several Keystone staff members.
+That means the online version need just as much hands-on, personalized, and interactive an approach as the in-person version did, including opportunities for discussion with the other attendees and introduction to several Keystone staff members.

 Training Structure & Content